CloudComputing-WS23/cloud-computing-WS23/README.md

 NAME       STATUS    VERSION   STRATEGY   STORAGE   AGE jaeger     Running   1.52.0    allinone   memory    71m
 ```
-Also, check whether the `simplest-query` ingress has an IP address with `kubectl get ingress`.
+Also, check whether the `jaeger-query` ingress has an IP address with `kubectl get ingress`.
 If there is no address, you might have forgotten to enable the ingress plugin at the beginning. ```minikube stop```, enabling the ingress plugin if forgotten and ```minikube start``` helps here.

 ## Microservice Deployment in Kubernetes